-We have previously discussed trying to build up a lower income spouse’s personal investment account as a strategy for intermediate-term income splitting.
-Intermediate-term income splitting may be useful if you require savings beyond what can be accommodated by your RRSPs, TFSAs, and Corporate accounts -necessitating a “cash” or “taxable” investment account as part of your plan.
+We have previously discussed trying to build up a lower income spouse’s personal investment account as one of many strategies for income splitting.
+Intermediate-term income splitting may be useful if you require savings beyond what can be accommodated by your RRSPs, TFSAs, and Corporate accounts.
+That investment overflow necessitates a “cash” or “taxable” investment account as part of your plan.

 There are a number of factors to weigh when considering using a home equity loan to help grow a lower income spouse’s investment income:

 - Is a larger taxable investment account helpful to your overall wealth building plan, as discussed in the above intro to this post?
 If not, why bother.